workshopdemos/zowe-python/Instructions.md

 Modify this line so it has a default object instead of forcing the user to type a name:

 `parser.add_argument("-o", "--object", help="Object to list", required=True, choices=choices, dest='object')`

+### Challenge Mode 2
+Modify the command to show all the output for packages.
+You may want to review the command:

+`zowe endevor list packages --help`

+There's an option for output, to get it all.
+Add that to the command line (at the end is perfectly fine).

+Review the resulting Excel file.

 ## Workshop Wrap up
 Using libraries, like `zowesupport` and `pandas`, we've written an application to export multiple object types in Endevor.
 It can write them as CSV or Excel files.
 You can also name the files and determine the output directory.